Get News & Updates Directly To Your Inbox

 Drinking alcohol has become one of the most popular ways college students unwind.
-In fact, almost 60% of college students say they drink alcohol.
+In fact, almost 54% of college students ages 18 to 22 say they drink alcohol.

-With so many parties and events dedicated just to drinking on college campuses such as tailgates, themed house and apartment parties, and bar crawls it can be easy to fall into the habit of drinking a lot of alcohol regularly.
-I mean its college, right?
-This is the time to let loose!
+With so many college tailgates, mixers, apartment parties and bar crawls, it can be easy to fall into the habit of drinking a lot of alcohol regularly.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Montana.